fredericaltorres/fMicroService/README.md

 ![VisualStudio.PersonSimulator](./VisualStudio.PersonSimulator.jpg)

 ### The Rest Api
-A .NET Core REST API will implement the HTTP post to received the donations.
+A .NET Core REST API will implement the HTTP POST to received the donations.
-Multiple instances of the API process will be executed in a Docker containers behind a load balancer provisioned using am Azure Kubernetes cluster.
-When a donation is received, it is
+Multiple instances of the API process will be executed in a Docker containers behind a load balancer provisioned using Azure Kubernetes cluster. <<< TODO: Update When a donation is received, it is
 - Validated
-- Push to an Azure Queue
+- Pushed to an Azure Queue
 - For every 500 donations received, the endpoint send to an Azure Service Bus channel (Publisher/Subscribers) some performance information.

 * [Source Code](https://github.com/fredericaltorres/fMicroService/tree/master/DonationMicroServices/Source/Donation.RestApi.Entrance)